ICEFIR/docker-anaconda3-jupyter/README.md

 ```

 Default password - password
-You can modify the docker-compose file to change it, along with other settings such as ports, etc
+You can modify it in docker-compose file, along with other settings such as ports, etc
-After modifying the docker-compose file, run
+Run the following command apply changes :)
 ```docker-compose down && docker-compose up -d```

 ## Credit